 image credit: Joe Cavaszos

 I was standing in line at Wal Mart, checking out with a few snacks that my wife and I were taking to our staff Christmas party.
-We were both pretty excited to celebrate a great year with the staff at Grace, whom we loved.
+We were both pretty excited to celebrate a great year with the staff at the church where we serve, and whom we loved.

 My phone buzzed in my pocket.
 I slipped it out to see who was calling as I slid my credit card to complete the transaction.
 It was my mom.

 “Hey mom, we’re checking out at Wal Mart.
 Can I call you right back?”

 All I heard in reply was the rapidly-inhaling wheeze someone has when their words are battling with their tears.
 I instantly squatted down beside the register, cupped my hand over my right ear, and strained to hear every word coming through the phone.

 “Mom.
 I can’t hear you.
 What’s wrong with Grandma?”